In the Device Settings page, you can see detailed status for a device, enable logging, and remove a device from WatchGuard Cloud.

 - Model — The device model.

 - Version — For a device that has never connected to WatchGuard Cloud, this is the version of firmware the device was manufactured with.
 After the device has connected, this is the version of firmware installed on the device.

 - Serial Number — The device serial number.

 - IP Address — The public IP address of the connection from WatchGuard Cloud.
 If the device is not connected, it shows the last IP address the device connected from WatchGuard Cloud.

 - Uptime — The number of days since the device last rebooted.
 This information is available only after the device has connected to WatchGuard Cloud.
 If the device is not connected, this number reflects the uptime as of the last time the device connected to WatchGuard Cloud.

 If you remove a Firebox from a FireCluster, that member becomes inactive.
-To see the names and serial numbers of inactive FireCluster members, in the Device Information section, click Older Devices.

 The License Details section indicates the type of device security subscription, and license and data retention period.
 The license type can be: